MicrosoftDocs/dataexplorer-docs/data-explorer/create-cluster-database-portal.md

 ---
-title: Quickstart: Create an Azure Data Explorer cluster and database
+title: "Quickstart: Create an Azure Data Explorer cluster and database"
 description: In this quickstart, you learn how to create an Azure Data Explorer cluster and database, and ingest data.
 author: orspod
 ms.author: orspodek